HarringayMakerSpace/sonoff-adhoc/README.md

 ```
 sudo ifconfig wlan0 hw ether 36:01:00:00:00:01
 ```
+(don't worry about messing up your Pi, this is not retained over power off so switching the Pi off/on returns it to the default mac address)

 That done, to have the Pi Zero send a Wifi probe request you can use the command:
 ```